AdaCore/spark2014/lrm/source/introduction.rst

    what it means for the program to be correct against any specification given using this feature.

-Reading the High-Level Requirements
+Reading these Requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The high-level requirements are naturally given in language that is less precise
+The higher-level requirements are naturally given in language that is less precise
 than would be expected of rules in a language reference manual.
 Where greater
 precision is required, that will be given in the language definition rules
 themselves.